LogtalkDotOrg/logtalk3/manuals/sources/devtools/debugger.rst

 specified as ``Entity::Functor/Arity`` when using the graphical tracer.
 When using this tool, internal Logtalk compiler/runtime predicates and compiled predicates that resulted from the term-expansion mechanism may be exposed in some cases.
-This issue is shared with Prolog and results from the non-availability of source code for the predicates being traced.
+This issue is shared with Prolog code and results from the non-availability of source code for the predicates being traced.

 Known issues
 ------------

-Line number spy points require a Prolog backend compiler that supports accessing read term starting line but only some systems (B-Prolog, JIProlog, Lean Prolog, SWI-Prolog, and YAP) provide accurate line numbers.
+Line number spy points (aka breakpoints) require a Prolog backend compiler that supports accessing read term starting line but only some backends (B-Prolog, JIProlog, Lean Prolog, LVM, SWI-Prolog, and YAP) provide accurate line numbers.

 As a workaround, you can check the start line number for an entity predicate definition using a query such as: